taher435/docker/README.md

-# docker
+# Docker

-Contains all public image docker files
+Contains all the docker files for all public images hosted on [Docker Hub](https://hub.docker.com/u/taher435)